NCSU-Libraries/awesome-open-science/contributing.md

-# Contribution Guidelines for Awesome IIIF
+# Contribution Guidelines for Awesome Open Science

-Please note that this project is released with a contributor code of conduct which will always track the IIIF community code of conduct.
-Currently this code would be the [IIIF Event Code of Conduct](http://iiif.io/event/conduct/).
-By participating in this project you agree to abide by its terms.

 ## Adding to this list